 After surgery there are residual risks that may affect the injured person immediately, such as problems with healing the fracture location, fracture blisters, ankle swelling, and pain caused by the hardware fastened to the bone.
 There are also risks that may affect the person later in life, such as arthritis.

 After surgery medical providers usually recommend that ankle fracture patients avoid bearing any weight on the healing fractures for at least six weeks, but sometimes longer if any ligaments or tendons were torn.
 Throughout the six weeks, the doctor will often place a cast, require a brace, attach splints, or use slings which may attach to pulleys to keep the injured area elevated.

 Such healing modalities prevent further injury or improper healing by protecting the unstable area against movement and pressure.
 Such immobilization of the fracture site reduces the risk of the hardware shifting and encourages the healing process.

 After brace or cast removal, physicians often recommend physical therapy.
+Alternatively, the doctor can send you home with some physical therapy techniques to do at home rather than seeing a specialist.
 Physical therapy, slow but steady extension and flexion of the injured ankle, helps restore ankle joint strength.
-Following a proper course of routine physical therapy residual pain can be greatly reduced or even eliminated.
+Following a proper course of routine physical therapy, residual pain can be greatly reduced or even eliminated.
 Another goal is reducing the likelihood of future ankle injuries.
-However, flexibility and strength of the injured ankle may never be completely restored.
+However, the flexibility and strength of the injured ankle may never be completely restored.

 For more on slip and fall or trip and fall injuries click here.